 Visceral Osteopathy is used to locate and solve problems throughout the body.
-It encourages your own natural mechanisms to improve the functioning of your organs, so it can :
+It is particularly indicated for all functional organs disorders.
+It encourages your own natural mechanisms to improve the functioning of your organs.
+Hence, it can :

 - Dissipate the negative effects of stress (i.e Upset stomach, diarrhea, constipation, nausea…)

 - Enhance mobility of the musculoskeletal system through the connective tissue attachments

 - Positively influence your general metabolism (i.e Insomnia, rapid heartbeat, …)

 By improving and restoring the motion of internal organs, it helps to restore balance and facilitate holistic health across your entire body.
 Visceral osteopaths utilize this technique to treat a variety of conditions (but not limited to) such as :

 - Pelvic and hip dysfunction.

 How is the Visceral Therapy performed?